 It starts by asking yourself some questions.
 What programming affects my spiritual map and compass?
 How can I identify the programming of these devices?
-If something is broken, how will I know?
+If something is defective, how will I know?

 If these questions are confusing, chances are your navigational devices are missing or broken.
 If you don’t know what programming exists, you can’t tell if it’s broken or missing.
-If we find that our compass is broken, we need to find out how to fix it.
+If we find that our compass but it doesn’t work, we need to find out how to fix it.
 If we can’t see our map, we need to find it.

 The first step is to determine if your internal directional device is functioning correctly.
 If it isn’t working, we need to fit it.
 Then we’ll be able to see the landscape of our life from the proper perspective.
 These obstacles lead you away from the virtues of the spirit.
 Instead, they offer counterfeits.
 The following sections will help determine what obstacles there are and how to deal with them.

 The two most significant obstacles are religion and belief.
 If you are a deeply religious person, then you likely have both obstacles in your life.
 However, even people who don’t follow a religion can have belief systems that are skewed and unhealthy.